Code-Institute-Submissions/savasana_yoga/README.md

 3. Updating Environment Variables

 Under the 'Settings' tab, click on the 'Config Vars' option, and input the following information.
-Similar to the environment varibles on Gitpod, or your own IDE, the values are unique to you.
+Similar to the environment variables on Gitpod, or your IDE, the values are unique to you.

 ```